GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # DATA_DIR = directory to save data such as 'data/'
 ```

+Note: DATA_DIR is not a directory where the raw data is stored (the folder with data, "dataset" , has to be stored in the root folder of this repo).
+DATA_DIR is the directory where the postprocessed data should be saved.
+After this step you don't need to have "dataset" in the root folder any more.
+You should use the same DATA_DIR in all the following scripts.

+After this command:
 - `train/` `test/` `dev/` are created under `DATA_DIR/`
   - in `inputs/` inside each directory, audio(id).wav files are stored
   - in `labels/` inside each directory, gesture(id).bvh files are stored